SabrinaPL/rest-api/README.md

 ## Description

-!
-This API is a work in progress and is not yet fully functional.
-The API is designed to provide a comprehensive movie database, but some features may not be fully implemented or may require further testing !

 This RESTful Movies API provides access to a movie database, allowing users to retrieve and manage movie, actor, and ratings information.
 The main features include:

     Movies Management: Fetch all movies, retrieve a specific movie by ID, and delete movies by ID (with JWT authentication).